Infographic Style Brief¶

 - Show a user prompt containing

-#name,#!workflow, directives, workspace references, and dynamic-memory triggers. - Include the key resolution stages: protected/disabled-region masking, reference parsing, discovery order, aliases, typed input validation, Jinja2 rendering, dynamic memory, and multi-agent fan-out.
+#name,#!workflow, directives, and workspace references. - Include the key resolution stages: protected/disabled-region masking, reference parsing, discovery order, aliases, typed input validation, Jinja2 rendering, and multi-agent fan-out.

 - Keep the distinction clear:

-#nameexpands inline-capable xprompts or workflows withprompt_part;#!namelaunches standalone workflows. - Do not imply recursive multi-agent fan-out beyond the documented one-level behavior.
+#nameexpands inline-capable xprompts or workflows withprompt_part;#!namelaunches standalone workflows. - Do not imply a strict one-level fan-out rule; multi-agent fan-out is bounded by the documented recursion depth cap.

 docs/workflow_spec.md¶